 About the Artist

 Making art is how I wrestle with my life and the world.
-When I’m creating, I try to show up and listen deeply while I wonder about healing.
+When I’m creating, I try to show up and listen deeply while I wonder about growing and healing.
 You’ll notice in the gallery that my current favorite art media are watercolor, mixed media, and fabric.
 I choose whatever feels right for the images coming through.

 As for the stories my art tells, most of them start with what my soul needs to learn or remember.
 Several life challenges are teaching me about courage, humility, compassion, and resilience.
 (Twists and turns like coming out, my wife’s chronic illness, self-employment, therapy, and the pandemic.)
 I hope you’ll see those spiritual themes in my art and in the practices I write.